Everything You Need to Know About New York’s Reopening Guidelines

-The five regions of the state that are getting closer to becoming eligible to open under the criteria are central New York, the Finger Lakes, the Mohawk Valley, the North Country and the Southern Tier.

-Those regions, which have had far fewer COVID-19 cases than New York City and its suburbs, meet some of the criteria for reopening that Cuomo laid out Monday, but nowhere in New York appears to meet all four key requirements which include:

-- New Infections: Based on guidelines from the CDC, regions must have at least 14 days of decline in total net hospitalizations and deaths on a 3-day rolling average.
-In regions with few COVID cases, the region cannot exceed 15 net new total hospitalizations or 5 new deaths on a 3-day rolling average.
+- New Infections: Based on guidelines from the CDC, regions must have at least 14 days of decline in total net hospitalizations and deaths (as counted on a three-day rolling average).
+In regions with few COVID cases, the region cannot exceed 15 net new total hospitalizations or 5 new deaths on a three-day rolling average.
 In order to monitor the potential spread of infection in a region, a region must have fewer than two new COVID patients admitted per 100,000 residents per day.

 - Diagnostic Testing Capacity: Each region must have the capacity to conduct 30 diagnostic tests for every 1,000 residents per month.
 The state is rapidly expanding capacity statewide to help all regions meet this threshold.